fralau/mkdocs-macros-plugin/webdoc/docs/macros.md

         module_name: source_code
 ```

+You may also specify a path relative to the directory of the config file
+(e.g. `module_name: include/source_code`).

-** If you specify a module name, it must be available, or this will
+**If you specify a module name, it must be available, or this will
 raise an error.**

 !!!
 Note